RinDig/Simple-Multi-Model-poltical-evaluator.-/README.md

-# Multi-Model Political Bias Analyzer
+# Multi-Model Political Bias Analyzer Script

 This project is a Python script that analyzes political bias in text using multiple AI models: OpenAI's GPT, Anthropic's Claude, and Google's Gemini.